Tonystli18/FAQ_page/README.md

 ## Reproduce this project on your computer
 1. Since git won't add "node_modules" and "vendors" folders into repository, after you clone this project, you need to run 'npm install' to install 'node_modules' and 'composer install' to install 'vendor' dependencies.
 2. The '.env' file is also not included in this repository.
-Also change '.env.example' to '.env' and make necessary changes to it.
+You can change '.env.example' to '.env' and make necessary changes according to the environment in your computer.